-F-35 Lightning II is the only international fifth generation multirole fighter plane in the world.
-The extreme agility and stealth features along with integrated sensor package and modern weaponry provide the F-35 with a tactical edge over all other fighter aircraft.
+F-35 Lightning II is the only international fifth-generation multirole fighter plane in the world.
+The extreme agility and stealth features, along with an integrated sensor package and modern weaponry, provide the F-35 with a tactical edge over all other fighter aircraft.

 The F-35 completed its maiden flight in December 2006.
 The three F-35 variants, including the conventional take-off and landing (CTOL), short take-off / vertical landing (STOVL) and carrier variant (CV), will replace the A-10 and F-16 of the US Air Force, the F/A-18 of the US Navy, the F/A-18 and AV-8B Harrier of the US Marine Corps and various fighters of other allied nations.

 The F-22 Raptor developed by Lockheed Martin and Boeing is a single-seat, twin-engine fifth-generation extremely advanced tactical fighter.
 The stealth, integrated avionics and superior performance make the F-22 a super-manoeuvrable fighter.

 How well do you really know your competitors?

 Access the most comprehensive Company Profiles on the market, powered by GlobalData.
 Save hours of research.
 Gain competitive edge.

 Not ready to buy yet?
 Download a free sample

 We are confident about the unique quality of our Company Profiles.
 However, we want you to make the most beneficial decision for your business, so we offer a free sample that you can download by submitting the below formBy GlobalData

 Inducted by the US Air Force (USAF) as an air-superiority fighter, the F-22 evolved into multi-mission fighter aircraft.